jpbarraca/misc/crypto/length_extention_attack/README.md

 # Length Extention Attack

-Implements a PoC of a Length Extention Attack to SHA256 The SHA256 implementation shows what data is actually processed by the digest
+Implements a PoC of a Length Extension Attack to SHA256.
+The SHA256 implementation is modified and shows what data is actually processed by the digest.

 This works because:

 for a digest `d` produced as `d  = H(SECRET || M1 || PADDING)`, `d` represents the state of the digest after processing `SECRET || M1 || PADDING`.